forcedotcom/cli-packages/DEVELOPING.md

 ### `yarn clean`

 This run `yarn clean` on each of the package in packages.
-Running `yarn cleal-all` will also clean up the node_module directories.
+Running `yarn clean-all` will also clean up the node_module directories.

 ### `yarn test`